benheise/KUCSharedMemory/README.md

-# Kernel Usermode Communication Method
+# Kernel Usermode Communication Method (WIP)
 Manually mapped kernel driver using system thread to process shared memory as a communication method with Usermode client.
+This is a work in progress and has much work to be done to be not only stable but a good reference for other projects.

 The driver is manually mapped with a custom version of TheCruz kdmapper, altered to allow for custom driver entry point to receive necessary information to communicate with usermode client.
 It uses a system thread to continuosly await for requests by parsing the shared memory for predefined operations.
 The driver is also cleaning garbage left overs from using intel's vulnarable driver to manually map our driver.